KP official says 2 more mpox cases detected, taking countrywide tally to 3

-Two more cases of mpox have been detected in Khyber Pakhtunkhwa, the provincial health department said on Friday, bringing the nationwide tally to three so far.
+Two more cases of mpox, also called monkeypox, have been detected in Khyber Pakhtunkhwa, the provincial health department said on Friday, bringing the nationwide tally to three so far.

 A day earlier, the first suspected case of mpox this year was reported, prompting the National Command and Operation Centre (NCOC) to issue an advisory on measures to deal with the disease.